#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • Aircall: Best for startups, small teams, and sales-focused organizations looking for a quick and easy-to-use contact center solution.

-• Genesys: Best for large enterprises and complex contact centers that require advanced features and customizations.
+• Genesys: Best for large enterprises and complex contact centers that require advanced customizations and features.

 • Dialpad: Best for businesses wanting a strong focus on AI to enhance agent performance and customer engagement (Dialpad’s contact center solution is named “AI Contact Center” because there isn’t a non-AI version).